Yaakov ben Moshe Levi Moelin: Works

 Maharil's best known work is Minhagei Maharil, also known as Sefer ha-Maharil or simply the Minhagim (customs).
 It contains a detailed description of religious observances and rites, at home and in the synagogue, and thus provides an authoritative outline of the minhagim of the German Jews.
 It also contains sermons and textual comments.
 It was compiled by Moelin's student, Zalman of St. Goar, and was first published - with various additions - at Sabbioneta, in 1556 and frequently thereafter.
 It had a great influence on the Jews of Central Europe and was largely responsible for the importance attached to minhag in these communities.
 This book is frequently quoted in the codes and commentaries - including Moshe Isserles who cites Maharil frequently in the Shulkhan Arukh - and has become a valuable source for later scholars (Achronim).

 Another pupil of Moelin, Eleazer b.
 Jacob, collected some of Moelin's responsa; these were published in Venice in 1549.
 Many more of Moelin's responsa remained in manuscript.
 These were collected and edited by Rabbi Yitzhak Satz, and, published in 1977 under the title SHuT Maharil heChadashot ("New Responsa of Yaakov Molin").

 Recently, the German esoteric scholar Georg Dehn has argued that the MaHaRIL was also the author of The Book of Abramelin, which he wrote under the pseudonym of Abraham von Worms.
 However, this is disputed.

 Text of Minhagei Maharil

 Unlike traditional books, the text of Minhagei Maharil was never fixed.
-In his critical edition of Minhagei Maharil, Shlomo Shpitzer surveyed 22 manuscripts of the work and noted that "The only thing common between them was that no on text was like the other."
+In his critical edition of Minhagei Maharil, Shlomo Shpitzer surveyed 22 manuscripts of the work and noted that "The only thing common between them was that no one text was like the other."
 As such, there is great importance to every early version of the work.
 In 1989, Machon Yerushalayim published a critical edition of the work, edited by Shlomo Shpitzer.
 In 2024, Wieder Press published a facsimile edition of the RSL Ginzburg 979 manuscript which wasn't available to Shpitzer when he did his work.